-<slide 9> My job, most days of the week, is to teach college students about the Earth, and to do geological research that involves undergraduate and graduate students.
+<slide 2> My job, most days of the week, is to teach college students about the Earth, and to do geological research that involves undergraduate and graduate students.
 I was hired by Baylor as their structural geologist, primarily to help students who want to work in the oil business.
 I've been a member of the AAPG for almost four decades.
+I am a doctoral graduate of the Center for Tectonophysics at Texas A&M University, which was founded and run by the core of John Handin's structural geology research group at the Shell Development Company.
 My wife's little family oil company owns and operates wells in the East Texas Basin.
 So I consider myself a member of the petroleum geoscience tribe.